Building Temperatures

 Contact Facilities Services at 785-864-4770 or facilities@ku.edu to check or correct temperatures in your work area.

-You may have a programmable thermostat at home which is set to one temperature while you are away and another more comfortable temperature when are home in efforts to save energy.
-The building schedules on campus work in a similar fashion.
-They have “occupied” and “unoccupied” set-points that raise or lower the temperature to eliminate energy waste when no one is using the space.
+A programmable thermostat at home can save energy by providing the ability to set one temperature while you are away and another more comfortable temperature when you are home.
+The building energy schedules on campus work similarly.
+There are “occupied” and “unoccupied” temperature set-points that eliminate energy waste when no one is using the space.

-The occupied set-points are 69F in the winter and 76F in the summer.
-During unoccupied hours, temperatures will be set back to 55F in the winter and 85F in the summer based on building capability and function.
+The occupied temperature set-points are 69F in the winter and 76F in the summer.
+During unoccupied hours, temperatures are set to 55F in the winter and 85F in the summer.

 HVAC Schedules

-KU building temperatures are carefully scheduled for occupied and unoccupied times to achieve the highest levels of comfort and energy efficiency.
-KU Operations programs thermostats to the seasonal temperature set-points which are 69F in the winter and 76F in the summer.
-During unoccupied hours, temperature are set to 55F in the winter and 85F in the summer.
+Academic and administrative building temperatures are carefully scheduled for occupied and unoccupied times to achieve the highest levels of comfort and energy efficiency.
+The occupied temperature set-points are 69F in the winter and 76F in the summer.
+During unoccupied hours, temperatures are set to 55F in the winter and 85F in the summer.

-KU academic and administrative buildings are scheduled occupied 6am-6pm Monday through Friday, and unoccupied in the evenings, overnight, and on the weekends.
+Academic and administrative buildings are scheduled occupied 6am-6pm Monday through Friday, and unoccupied in the evenings, overnight, and on weekends and holidays.

 Additional information is on the Energy Policy and Standards page.